benrules2/voiceharness/README.md

 - Speech rate: Modify the `rate` parameter in `TextToSpeech` initialization
 - Voice selection: Use the `--select-voice` flag to choose different voices
 - Audio device: Specify a device index using the `--device` argument

+### Survivor Special Notes
+To run the robot, use robot.head_controller and launch on the GPIO device.
+Ensure multi-audio devices are setup so your host computer broadcasts to the Bluetooth audio of the GPIO device.
+Animiations are triggered using audio loopback.

+Then launch the main application using the --headless flag.

+There is also a request processing callback added, to allow the survivor minigames to run.
+This happens after the ASR text is captured.